What is Affiliate Marketing? Definition & GuideThe Complete Beginner's Guide to Making Money as an Affiliate Marketer in 2024

 You will need to pay for web hosting, however.
 A web hosting company provides space for your website to be built, a 24/7/365 connection between your site and the internet, and all the technical things needed to run WordPress’s software.

 I recommend using Bluehost or Dreamhost for your web hosting.
-Both are officially recommended by WordPress, and both are great value.
-They also both offer a free domain name (the address of your site, e.g. mine is ryrob.com).
+Both are officially recommended by WordPress and are of great value.
+They also both offer a free domain name (the address of your site, e.g., mine is ryrob.com).

 You can read my comparative review of both those hosting providers here.